List of Finnair destinations: Americas

 Finnair has served North America since 1969: its first intercontinental route started on 15 May 1969 to New York City via Copenhagen and Amsterdam.
 Besides New York, Finnair flies to Chicago, San Francisco, Los Angeles, Miami, Dallas, and Seattle in the United States.
 Previously the airline also flew to Boston and Detroit.
 In Canada the carrier previously operated flights to Halifax, Montréal and Toronto.
 Halifax was used as a stopover on the carrier's Caribbean flights.

 On 25 September 2015, Finnair announced that the airline would make Miami route a year-round one, and add more frequencies to Chicago due to an increase in demand.
 While Finnair made Miami a year-round route, the airline discontinued its Toronto service.
 Now Finnair has seven scheduled routes to North America: Miami with three weekly frequencies in the winter season, New York with daily service and Chicago, a summer seasonal route with daily service from 2018, a thrice-weekly San Francisco service, and once-weekly service to Puerto Vallarta.
 Flights to Dallas-Fort Worth and Seattle were reintroduced for 2022.

 From December 2017, Finnair flew to several destinations in the Caribbean including Havana and Puerto Plata, and to the Pacific coast such as Puerto Vallarta.
 Those destinations were previously served by charter flights, but all of them were switched to scheduled service.
 These routes are Finnair's first scheduled routes to Latin America.
 Puerto Vallarta is Finnair's first destination in North America that is regularly served with the Airbus A350, and the longest route.
 In Latin America, Finnair has flown to cities such as Recife, Fortaleza, Panama, Holguin, Varadero, Cartagena, and Margarita.

 In addition to the scheduled destinations listed here, Finnair operates charter flights to a variety of destinations.

+Finnair also had plan to bring back Toronto service and flights to Toronto will begin in 2026.